VPetukhov/ggrastr/README.md

 ## Geoms provided

-We alo provide wrappers for several geoms to guarantee compatibility with an older version of `ggrastr`.
+We also provide wrappers for several geoms to guarantee compatibility with an older version of `ggrastr`.
 However, we encourage users to use the `rasterise()` function instead.

 * `geom_point_rast`: raster scatter plots
 * `geom_jitter_rast`: raster jittered scatter plots